 - fruit (either apricots, cranberries, apples – mostly fall fruit),

 - bread soaked in milk.

 Just stay true to the meat, bread and custard proportions to get a successful recipe.
-Mix and match the spices and fruits at will, and it will still be delicious.
+Mix and match the spices and fruits at will, and it will be delicious.

-What Bobotie looks like in steps
+What Bobotie looks like after baking:

 I am really happy with this recipe and it got five stars from the “discerning husband”, so I hope you enjoy it also.
 Of course, after serving his role as the official taste tester of each version of bobotie, the husband started to get a little overwhelmed with the thought of another version!

 Can Bobotie be Frozen?